Top 10 Jobs for Retired Nurses

 10. Care Clinic Nurse

 Companies that manufacture medical products often hire nurses to consult about marketing, product management, and other components of their businesses.
-Consultant contracts can be for full-time jobs for retired nurses or gig work where you are called in to help on a case-by-case basis.
+Consultant work can be for full-time jobs for retired nurses or gig work where you are called in to help on a case-by-case basis.

 8. First Aid/CPR Instructor